laminlabs/lamin-blog/docs/perturbench.md

 - **Raw data ingestion.** We ingested all raw datasets from the PerturBench publication by registering them as LaminDB artifacts with URLs pointing to their original sources (e.g. Zenodo).
 - **Curation transforms.** The PerturBench team developed dedicated curation notebooks (prefixed with `curate_`), handling format conversion, scRNA-seq preprocessing with scanpy, and metadata harmonization.
 We registered these notebooks as LaminDB transforms, linking them to their input and output artifacts to establish full lineage.
 - **ML split construction.** The train/val/test splits from PerturBench's GitHub [repo](https://github.com/altoslabs/perturbench/tree/main/notebooks/neurips2025) were built through additional notebooks, which were also registered as transforms.
 For example, the Frangieh21 and Jiang24 splits were generated from the `build_jiang24_frangieh21_splits.ipynb` [notebook](https://lamin.ai/altoslabs/perturbench/transform/AdHN7pqkuP5J).
 Splits are stored as `.csv` artifacts linked to their corresponding processed datasets.
+- **Fetching the datasets from laminDB.** The datasets can be fetched from the lamindb using ln.Artifact.get(key=" ").
+For querying and loading the artifacts you can also check (https://docs.lamin.ai/query-search).

 The process can be visualized in the data lineage graph, for example, for the Jiang24 and Frangieh21 datasets: